 ]]>

-Embracing Lila! https://yogaawakeningwithsue.com/embracing-lila-awakening-the-spirit-of-playfulness/ Wed, 30 Oct 2024 16:35:47 +0000 https://yogaawakeningwithsue.com/?p=2746 Awakening Lila!
+Embracing Lila! https://yogaawakeningwithsue.com/embracing-lila-awakening-the-spirit-of-playfulness/ Wed, 30 Oct 2024 16:35:47 +0000 https://yogaawakeningwithsue.com/?p=2746 Embracing Lila!
 Awakening Playfulness!
 In our fast-paced, goal-driven lives, it’s easy to lose sight of the simple joy of play.
 By coming back to our mats over and over again, there is a powerful concept that invites us to reconnect with our innate creativity and joy.
 This concept is known as Lila.
 Lila, in Sanskrit, […]

 The post Embracing Lila! appeared first on Yoga Awakening With Sue.